ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/talking_to_playtak.md

 We will handle all of PlayTak communication in a new file called `playtak.py`.
 We start our implementation by opening a connection, receiving two messages to check that things are working, and then quitting.
-Unfortunately, PlayTak is not a nicely behaved WebSocket server, so we have to explicitly state the subprotocol and disable pings.
+Unfortunately, PlayTak is not a nicely behaved WebSocket server, so we have to explicitly state the subprotocol and disable ping timeout.
 All of that looks like this:

 ```py
 import asyncio